 This email plays an important role in reassuring the customer: consumers often worry that there were problems with their order or billing information.
 This email assuages any concerns and confirms the exact amount that was charged and lists all of the items that were purchased.

 This is especially important for that large group of customers who don’t usually shop online.
 That’s why it’s so important to make sure you properly set up your order confirmation emails to provide all of the necessary details and put customers at ease.

 Communication with customers doesn’t have to stop at the order confirmation email.
 In fact, it’s important that you continue to follow up with customers so they know exactly what’s going on with their order.

 To keep customers in the loop, you can send transactional emails notifications for the various steps that their order goes through as it’s being delivered:

 - Shipping confirmation

 - Delivery confirmation

-While you may not need to send messages for all of these scenarios, you should at least send shipping confirmations so that customers can know that it has been sent out, track their shipment, and be on the lookout on delivery day.
+While you may not need to send transactional emails for all of these scenarios, you should at least send shipping confirmations so that customers can know that it has been sent out, track their shipment, and be on the lookout on delivery day.

 Bills and receipts